MaxSmile/BellaChess/README.md

 flutter devices
 `

 Second column reperesents devices ID.
-Then:
+Then (example!
+You will have your device ID):

 `
 flutter run -d 09071FDD4002GR